lennart-damen/tindar/README.md

 # Tindar: end-to-end Operations Research

-Welcome to the Tindar project: the new fictional dating app for Data Scientists!
+Welcome to the Tindar project: the optimal matchmaker!

-In the Tindar app, Data Scientists have expressed their binary interest in each other.
+## Introduction
+The main purpose of this project is to share my knowledge on how to build an end-to-end data product, both for myself to let some concepts sink in and for others to give feedback on my working style (possibly pick up some concepts if they were not yet familiar).

+I love working on Data Science, Machine Learning, and Operations Research problems, but I also see around me that many projects never really lift off.
+I use the Tindar project to prove to myself and others that the technical aspect should not be the limiting factor.

+## Tindar challenge
+Suppose you owned a dating company.
+Once every week, people come to your venue to find their ideal partner.
+During the speed-dating round, every person expresses if he/she would like to meet his/her date in real-life in the next week.
+Your people have busy schedules, so they can only go on a real date with a single person.

-Our job is to make the Tindar community happy by pairing up as many users as possible.
+Your job is to make your community as happy as possible by pairing up as many users as you can.

-In this project we explore how to develop an end-to-end solution to this problem.
-There are three parts to this project:

-1. the Tindar model: how to find the optimal pairing-solution?
+## Tindar components
+The Tindar project consists of three components:

+1. the Tindar engine: generate and solve tindar problems (this repo)
+2. the Tindar API: interact with the Tindar engine (TODO: href here)
-2. the Tindar game: can you beat the algorithm?
+3. the Tindar game: interactive game to show users the power of Operations Research (TODO: href here)
-3. Tindar in real-life: deployment

 Done:
-- The Tindar model
+- The mathematical Tindar model
-- The Tindar game
+- The Tindar engine
-    - using OOP to solve games
+    - using OOP to solve games with PuLP and heuristic
     - using OOP to generate games

 To do:
+- The Tindar API:
+    - build Flask app
+    - deploy to AWS Lambda/GCP functions
 - The Tindar game
-    - User Interface with Dash
+    - Build user Interface with Dash
-- Tindar in real-life with Google Cloud Platform and Flask
+    - Deploy to Cloud Platform
-    - Model API: game generation and solving
-    - User Interface deployed

-Project Organization
+## Project Organization
 ------------

     ├── LICENSE